 OK, I will tell you: you are heading straight towards an injury.

-And injury means stop of progress, and then regression.
+And injury means a stop of progress, and then regression.

-Climbing is a sport very traumatic for your body so don’t be too much in a hurry.
+Climbing is a sport very traumatic for your body so don’t be in a hurry.

 Let yourself at least 48h of recovery between 2 sessions in order to allow time for your body to rest and your muscles to rebuild (and become stronger at the same time).